JTSDK/jtsdk-tools/README.md

 As the tool-chain is updated, this package will track with those changes.

 ## Prerequisites
-In order to use this package, the user must have have two utilities installed at the system level:
+In order to checkoiut and build this package, the user must have have two utilities installed at the `system level`:
 * [Git for Windows](https://git-scm.com/) (or comprable Git Client)
 * Microsoft [.Net Core SDK v2.1.300](https://www.microsoft.com/net/download/windows)
 or later